jrotieno/veclab.github.io/pages/contact.md

 </p>

 <p class="text-justify lead">
-You can <a href="http://kemri-wellcome.org/about-us/#ChildVerticalTab_15">download a data access </a> request form from our Programme  website.
+You can <a href="http://kemri-wellcome.org/about-us/#ChildVerticalTab_15">download a data access request form</a> from our Programme  website.

  If none of this applies or you have general enquiries then please <a href="mailto:SBaraka@kemri-wellcome.org">contact our project manager </a>.
 </p>